 Orange Ricotta Pancakes | Make the most of your Cara Cara oranges while they are in season in this fluffy, citrusy pancake recipe.
 These bright, orange-y pancakes will start your day off with a smile.

 Let's celebrate this gorgeous weather (we gotta have something to celebrate right now) with a sunshiny little breakfast recipe that will fill your belly and your soul.

 - oranges - Cara Cara oranges - I love these the best.
 They're sweet and delicious - get them while they're in season!
 (They're still in stores around here.)

-- ricotta cheese - haven't tried yet with homemade ricotta but I'm sure it would also work.
+- ricotta cheese - I haven't tried this recipe with my homemade ricotta yet, but I'm sure it would also work.

-- baking powder and baking soda - We want nice fluffy pancakes, right
+- baking powder and baking soda - For nice, fluffy pancakes.

 - an egg